Finding Patience in Losing Control

 In life, there are problems, challenges, and consequences that can happen as a result of my own unwise choices or poor judgments.
 But there are also many situations, big and small, that are beyond my control.
 That can feel overwhelming and frustrating, because I want to change what’s happening, and I may even feel like I know how to fix it, but there’s still nothing I can do.

-With all the sweeping changes happening in an effort to slow the spread of Coronavirus (COVID-19), you’re probably feeling a lot of emotions.
+With all the sweeping changes happening in the world, you’re probably feeling a lot of emotions.
 If anger is one of them, you are not alone.
 It is natural to feel angry when any situation you want to change is outside of your control, and I imagine it is even more frustrating when the problem you can’t control is so widespread, and the consequences so far-reaching.

 In an effort to encourage you, I’d like to share some practical tips for anger management during circumstances beyond your control.
 I hope you find them helpful, and that you’re able to experience greater peace amidst all this uncertainty.